 Using the UKCA marking

+MSCS can convert your CE Marking to both UKCA and CE as a combined certification.
+This means that a Declaration of Conformity can be produced to cover both Regulations with only a small amount of work in most cases.
+Where the Regulations differ in the future, we will keep you apprised of this and offer to give advice on maintaining conformity of your products and modify the Technical File where appropriate as an ongoing service to our clients.
 The UKCA marking will not be recognised on the EU market, and products currently requiring a CE marking will continue to require a CE marking for sale in the EU.
 In essence the situation described means that if machinery is CE compliant then it will continue to be compliant in the UK for the near future.

-MSCS Ltd will apply this approach to all certification and issue Declarations from our head office in Northamptonshire or our facilities in the Hague as required.
+From 1st January 2021 you will need to apply the UKCA mark to new machinery supplied to the UK and CE marking to those sold to the EU.
+MSCS Ltd will apply this approach to all certification and issue Declarations from our head office in Northamptonshire or our facilities in the EU as required.
 This does not automatically require two different versions of equipment for the two markets.
 As stated earlier, the rules in 2020 are still aligned, so this is a simple administrative task, however as the standards of each certification differ, we will advise or promote a harmonised methodology that complies with both depending on our client’s preference.

 Either way, we’ve got you covered.